 The Mission of Our Training Program

-The training program seeks to foster the development of interns and practicum students as persons, and as professionals, while also helping them to function effectively as members of the CAPS team.
+The training program seeks to foster the development of interns and practicum students as clinicians and as professionals, while also helping them to function effectively as members of the CAPS team.
 Many of the experiences included in the training program are designed to help prepare students for other types of positions within the broader fields of professional counseling and psychology.

 More about Our Training Program